 What Can I Do to Increase My Penis Size?

 That is a great question.
 It’s one many (most?) guys ask at some point.

-According to experts, supplements, ointments, creams, etc. don’t work.
+According to experts, supplements, ointments, creams, etc. don’t work and potentially could have other side effects and consequences to your general health.
 Stretching can help a little, but sounds more like torture than a medical treatment and has potential side effects that outweigh the potential gain.

 Surgery can be effective, but is rarely warranted.

 It turns out overweight men appear to have smaller penises than normal-weight men because part of the shaft is hidden by fat.

 If you’re overweight, consider all the health benefits of a healthy diet and getting physical activity.
 Having more of your penis showing may seem like a big deal (pun intended), but it’s just one of many outcomes of having a normal weight – all positive.
 Well worth the effort.

 If you are reading this because you are concerned about your penis size during puberty, it’s likely because you have one of two concerns – what the other guys in the locker room think or your ability to have a meaningful sex life.